jonslack22/Portfolio2--JavaScript-Quiz/README.md

 [waluigi.avif](https://www.nintendo.com/whatsnew/play-as-waluigi-in-these-wah-nderful-games/)

-The favicon image for the site was sourced from (https://play.nintendo.com/themes/friends/waluigi/) and converted to favicon style [here](https://favicon.io/favicon-converter/).
+The favicon image for the site was sourced from [Nintendo's site](https://play.nintendo.com/themes/friends/waluigi/) and converted to favicon style [here](https://favicon.io/favicon-converter/).

 The sound effects played when a right answer or wrong answer is chosen were sourced from [101soundboards](https://www.101soundboards.com/boards/10072-waluigi-sounds-mario-kart-wii).
 Specifically, sound effects labelled '19' and '27' were chosen for the project.